Title and name of the article: SQL Server Performance Tuning

-Dont restart the server or start pulling cords.
+Don’t restart the server, or start pulling cords.
 You want to collect some data first.
 Or you won’t know why it happened.
-Which will pretty much guarantee that issue is going to come back.
+Which will pretty much guarantee the issue is going to come back.

 You want to narrow down why SQL is running slow.
 Couple questions you want to answer: